Turkey with All the Delicious Fixings and… a Trip to the Emergency Department?

 - Planning and cooking nutritious, delicious meals, in compliance with any nutritional limitations.

 - Providing accompanied transportation to medical appointments and procedures, fitness programs, and enjoyable outings.

 - Evaluating the house for fall hazards and suggesting modifications to ensure safety.

 - Helping with safe and secure ambulation and transfers.

 - Personal care including bathing, showering, and using the restroom.

 - And much more, in accordance with each person’s specific needs.

-Call us at (949) 859-4700 to ask for a complimentary in-home assessment for more information on ways that we can help increase safety and overall well-being for your Orange County senior loved one.
+Call us at (949) 859-4700 to ask for a complimentary in-home assessment for more information about the best home care and dementia care in Newport Beach, CA and the surrounding areas for senior loved ones.